emcleod/quandl4j/CONTRIBUTING.md

 issues is via the [issue tracker](http://github.com/jimmoores/quandl4j/issues).

 ### Bug Reports
-Bug reports should contain a repeatable demonstrable problem.
+Bug reports should contain a repeatable, demonstrable problem.
 Good bug reports are very useful!
 Guidelines for bug reports:
  - Use the GitHub issue search to check if someone else has already reported the bug.
  - Check if the issue has already been fixed in a newer version.